 - Provides tax-free liquidity to your estate

-- Maximizes inheritance while minimizing taxes paid to the federal and state governments
+- Maximizes inheritance while minimizing taxes paid to the government

-Cash held inside of the ILIT and within the policy owned by the ILIT is generally beyond the reach of potential lawsuit creditors because the trust itself is irrevocable and all the assets that it owns are not within the legal ownership of the insured or the grantor.
-Such assets belong exclusively to the ILIT, which is considered a separate 'person' under the law and which is administered by a carefully selected trustee who operates under a strict standard of care, owing a fiduciary duty to the beneficiaries of the ILIT.
+Cash held inside of the ILIT and within the policy owned by the ILIT is beyond the reach of potential lawsuit creditors because the assets that it owns are not within the legal ownership of the insured or the grantor.
+Such assets belong exclusively to the ILIT, which is considered a separate 'person' under the law.
+These assets are administered by a carefully selected trustee who operates under a strict standard of care, owing a fiduciary duty to the beneficiaries of the ILIT.

-Under existing tax law and regulations, a policy owned by an ILIT pays out its death benefit at the demise of the insured payable to the ILIT 100% free of income tax AND federal estate taxes.
-This is the primary reason people use ILITs – to pay a large death benefit and ensure that it is not subject to either income taxes or federal estate taxes.
+- Under existing tax law and regulations, a policy owned by an ILIT pays out its death benefit at the demise of the insured payable to the ILIT 100% free of income tax AND federal estate taxes.